josueguzman2698/code2040project/README.txt

 The following is the technical portion of the code 2040 technical assessment

-The only important file is request.js which is where all of my code is located.
+The only important files are request.js and main.html which is where all of my code is located.

 I completed this portion by using HTML/Javascript